into your inbox

 What next?
 The Hopman Cup is created in 1989

 Harry Hopman’s academy would still bear his name after his death.
-One of the most famous tennis resorts in the world, its facilities would be used by numerous tennis stars, such as Martina Hingis and Jennifer Capriati.
+One of the most famous tennis resorts in the world, its facilities would be used by several tennis stars, including Martina Hingis and Jennifer Capriati.